 The country currently has 17 nuclear power plants.
 The seven oldest plants are offline under a nuclear moratorium announced by Merkel in mid-March.
-Another reactor, Kruemmel, has been offline for a number of years.
+Another reactor, Kruemmel, has been offline for some years.

-At the end of May, Minister of Ecology Norbert Roettgen of the Christian Democratic Union party, said that none of those plants would go back online.
-He said a second group of six nuclear reactors will go offline at the end of 2021 at the latest, and the three most modern, newest nuclear plants will go offline in 2022 at the latest.
+At the end of May, Minister of Ecology Norbert Roettgen of the Christian Democratic Union party said that none of those plants would go back online.
+He said the second group of six nuclear reactors would go offline at the end of 2021 at the latest, and the three most modern, newest nuclear plants will go offline in 2022 at the latest.

 Germany, which currently gets 23pc of its energy from nuclear power, plans to replace the deficit by ramping up its renewable energy portfolio and by increasing its investments in energy research.